 In the last two years of the program, students concentrate on building expertise in statistics, operations research, manufacturing and services engineering, and industrial engineering methods and models.
 Through the appropriate choice of electives, students can focus on their selected areas of interest.
 Design projects include problems in manufacturing, services, and public systems.
 It is advisable to develop a Plan of Study leading to the desired degree and concentration by the beginning of the third year.
 The department recommends that students declare their intent to major in Industrial and Management Engineering as early as possible in their academic career.
 Students are also urged to work closely with their assigned faculty advisers to ensure that all degree requirements are satisfied.

-This curriculum requires a minimum of 128 credit hours and completion of the course requirements shown in the typical four-year program presented in the adjacent catalogs.
+This curriculum requires a minimum of 131 credit hours and completion of the course requirements shown in the typical four-year program presented in the adjacent catalogs.
 Please consult the catalog for your class as these are not identical.

 How does ISE differ from other engineering disciplines?